 Whether you detox at home or in a detox center, you should attend addiction treatment after detoxing.
 Otherwise, you are just removing substances from your body, not addressing the reasons behind your addiction.
 That puts you at high risk for relapse.

 Detox can be unpredictable.
-It may include a range of medical and psychological effects that will be difficult to manage on your own.
-Medical detox programs can determine your level of drug dependence.
-They’ll assess your current physical health as well as your medical and mental health history to determine how your body may react during addiction withdrawal.
+It may include a range of medical and psychological effects that are difficult—and dangerous—to manage on your own.
+Medical detox programs like the one at Footprints to Recovery can determine your level of drug dependence.
+They’ll assess your current physical health, as well as your medical and mental health history to determine how your body may react during addiction withdrawal.
 This information is critical to determining the safest medications, taper schedules, and approaches to the detox process.